vspandey/PythonOOP/Readme.md

 ## OOP Principles

+# In python, the object holds all the values even the data type.

 1. **Encapsulation**: Encapsulation is the concept of wrapping data and methods that operate on the data within a single unit, typically a class.
 This helps in protecting the data from outside interference and misuse.

 2. **Inheritance**: Inheritance allows a class to inherit properties and behavior from another class.
 This promotes code reusability and establishes a natural hierarchy between classes.